What is the Stark Law? And Why Is It Important to You?

 First and foremost, hire a qualified health care attorney.
 There are exceptions to the Stark law which, hopefully, you fall within.
 Furthermore, there are multiple legal arguments that can abate penalties.
 You do not always want to settle.There have been a number of agencies, that recently, decided to never settle.
 Oddly enough, the number of their audits decreased.
 Maybe the government targets easy money.

-Posted on April 13, 2016, in "Single State Agency", Administrative Remedies, Appeal Rights, Audits, CMS, DHHS, Doctors, Federal Government, Federal Law, Final Rulings, HHS, Knicole Emanuel, Laboratory Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicare, Medicare Attorney, Medicare Audits, NC, North Carolina, Office of Medicare Hearings and Appeals, Physicians, Primary Care Physicians, Prosecution, Regulatory Audits, Stark Law and tagged Adventist Health System, Centers for Medicare and Medicaid Services, Citizens Medical Center, CMS, Columbus Regional Healthcare System, Department of Health and Human Services, Department of Justice, designated health services, DHHS, Division of Medical Assistance, Fraud alert, Gordon & Rees, Health Care Attorney, Health care lawyer, Health care provider, Knicole Emanuel, Medicaid, Medicaid Attorney, Medicaid Fraud, Medicaid Lawyer, Medicare, Medicare Attorney, Medicare Fraud, Medicare lawyer, North Carolina, Office of Inspector General, Pete Stark, Stark, Stark penalties, Stark settlements, Stark violation.
+Posted on April 13, 2016, in "Single State Agency", Administrative Remedies, Appeal Rights, CMS, Doctors, Federal Government, Federal Law, Final Rulings, HHS, Knicole Emanuel, Laboratory Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, NC, NC DHHS, North Carolina, Office of Medicare Hearings and Appeals, Physicians, Primary Care Physicians, Prosecution, Regulatory Audits, Stark Law and tagged Adventist Health System, Centers for Medicare and Medicaid Services, Citizens Medical Center, CMS, Columbus Regional Healthcare System, Department of Health and Human Services, Department of Justice, designated health services, Division of Medical Assistance, Fraud alert, Gordon & Rees, Health Care Attorney, Health care lawyer, Health care provider, Knicole Emanuel, Medicaid, Medicaid Attorney, Medicaid Fraud, Medicaid Lawyer, Medicare, Medicare Attorney, Medicare Fraud, Medicare lawyer, NC DHHS, North Carolina, Office of Inspector General, Pete Stark, Stark, Stark penalties, Stark settlements, Stark violation.
 Bookmark the permalink.
 2 Comments.